 Advertisements for both human and animal health focus on the use of Omega-3 supplements, usually containing flaxseed meal, vegetable oil, or fish oil.
 Studies in humans have found many health benefits with supplementation of Omega-3 fatty acids in the diet.
 While research benefits for horses have not been as numerous, Omega-3 supplementation shows potential to provide some healthy results.

 Dietary fats serve as carriers for fat-soluble vitamins A, D, E, and K, and supply the essential fatty acids (EFAs) linoleic (Omega-6) and alpha-linolenic (Omega-3) acid that cannot be synthesized by the body.
 While Omega-3 fatty acids control the inflammatory response in the body and have positive health benefits, Omega-6 fatty acids cause inflammatory processes and some human medical research suggests that excessive levels of Omega-6, relative to Omega-3, may increase the probability of a number of diseases.
 Although the exact EFA requirements for horses have not been established, they have been demonstrated as necessary for many normal bodily functions.
 Deficiency of EFA in humans and animals includes hair loss, skin problems, and impaired immune and reproductive function.
 They also synthesize hormones and transport oxygen from red blood cells to tissue, and help control inflammation.
-Significant correlations between high blood plasma ratios of Omega-3: Omega-6 fatty acids and good hair coat condition, and low blood plasma ratios of Omega-3: Omega-6 fatty acids and poor hair coat condition were reported in a study with Thoroughbreds.
+A study with Thoroughbreds reported significant correlations between high blood plasma ratios of Omega-3: Omega-6 fatty acids and good hair coat condition, and also low blood plasma ratios of Omega-3: Omega-6 fatty acids and poor hair coat condition.

 Other equine research studies with Omega-3 supplementation have had mixed results.
 Breeding stallions supplemented with Omega-3 fatty acids have shown increased sperm concentration and motility in several studies conducted at Colorado State University.
 Omega-3 supplementation of pregnant mare diets using flaxseed oil and fish oil resulted in a change of the milk fatty acid composition, but there was no immunity advantage for foals (no increase in number of antibodies colostrum, milk or foal blood serum).